 There are two main types of power supplies for small form factor builds: external and internal.
 External power supplies are typically used in smaller cases, where internal space is very limited.
 These power supplies consist of an internal DC to DC module fitted inside the case and an external power brick that’s similar to the one used by laptop chargers.
 Internal power supplies are scaled-down versions of power supplies found in regular PCs.
 These come in multiple formats such as SFX, SFX-L, TFX, and the popular ATX.

-Putting together a SFF build is in itself a challenge, but the end-result is always a rewarding one.
+Putting together an SFF build is in itself a challenge, but the end result is always a rewarding one.
 To smoothen the building process and broaden your hardware options a bit, consider looking for a case with a good design.
 Design may be mostly about aesthetics when it comes to regular PCs, but in the case of a small factor case, design can make it or break it.
-Not only does a SFF case need to look good, but it also needs to be functional and make use of every millimeter of available space.
+Not only does an SFF case need to look good, but it also needs to be functional and make use of every millimeter of available space.
 As such, a good design will blend good looks and functionality in a seamless way.

 The thriving popularity of the SFF trend led to a wide variety of cases flooding the market, so whether you’re on a tight budget or have no spending limit, you’re bound to find the best SFF case for your dream project.
-Prices range from roughly $50 for models such as the Silverstone SG13, all the way up to a $300+ tag for more exquisite models such as the DAN Cases A4-SFX or the CaseLabs Bullet BH7.
+Prices range from around 50 bucks for models such as the Silverstone SG13, all the way up to several hundred dollars for more exquisite models such as the DAN Cases A4-SFX or the CaseLabs Bullet BH7.

 |Name||Width (W)||Height (H)||Depth (D)||Capacity (L)||Form Factor Motherboard||Supports a full size, dual slot GPU?||Max GPU length||Max CPU Cooler Height||Max PSU Length||PSU Support||Material||Weight||USB 3.0 Ports||Water Cooling Compatible?|